 Peter sighed.
 “It’s not ideal, I know.
-None of my moves would actually work on him because he’s so fucking strong.
-But I need a training partner who can put in the time—one whose joints and movements can approximate a human’s.”
+None of my techniques would actually work on him ’cause he’s so damn strong, but I need a partner who can put in the time.
+It’s all good—his joints and movements approximate a human’s.”

-A beep sounded from Peter’s computer and a large square of text began flashing on its screen:
+A beep sounded from Peter’s computer.
+It was followed by a flashing square of text:

-REMINDER: YOU HAVE ALLOTTED TWENTY MINUTES FOR YOUR PHONE CALL WITH B. TODAY’S OBLIGATIONS INCLUDE AN HOUR OF WORK DEVELOPING THE BITE-MOBILE, AS WELL AS NINETY MINUTES OF WORK REFINING THE FUCKRISING.
+TODAY’S OBLIGATIONS INCLUDE: AN HOUR OF WORK DEVELOPING THE BITE MOBILE, AS WELL AS NINETY MINUTES REFINING THE FUCKRISING.

-The former president laughed.
-“Peter, it’s a unicycle fitted with a shitload of circuitry.
-I’m not sure that the suffix ‘mobile’ is entirely appropriate.”
+“Peter, it’s an old unicycle fitted with an ass-load of circuitry.
+I’m not sure that ‘mobile’ is an appropriate suffix.”

-“You’ll see, man; you’ll see.
-I’ve also got to work on the Fuckrising.”
+“You’ll see.
+Also—I gotta work on the Fuckrising.”